mozman/ezdxf/docs/source/tutorials/blocks.rst

-This is an advanced and still experimental feature and because `ezdxf` is still not a CAD application, the results may no be perfect. **Non uniform scaling** lead to incorrect results for text entities (TEXT, MTEXT, ATTRIB) and some other entities like ELLIPSE, SHAPE, HATCH with arc or ellipse path segments and and POLYLINE/LWPOLYLINE with arc segments, therefore the argument `non_uniform_scaling` is ``False`` by default, to avoid exploding of non uniform scaled block references.
+This is an advanced and still experimental feature and because `ezdxf` is still not a CAD application, the results may no be perfect. **Non uniform scaling** lead to incorrect results for text entities (TEXT, MTEXT, ATTRIB) and some other entities like HATCH with arc or ellipse path segments.

 By default the "exploded" entities are added to the same layout as the block reference is located.